dastasoft/blog/_posts/nodejs.md

 ```

 If you try this code, you will see that before you can read the file it is already written with the new text and when `readFile` does its job it prints the new content.
 This happens because these two methods are asynchronous and do not block the execution of the code, the code continues to execute line by line and `writeFile` terminates first.

+This is one of the key points of Node.js and the reason why many large companies are looking for Node, its asynchronous nature and non-blocking I/O. With this your server can receive a lot of requests without blocking the application.
+Node has a library called `libuv` which is multithreaded, it will handle all the asynchronous processes that Node's single thread cannot and return the response.

 Try this code instead: